DCA

 has attempted anything on a similar scale since, and it remains a

-definitive snapshot of whos who in Scottish contemporary art.
+definitive snapshot of who’s who in Scottish contemporary art.

 DCA nurtures no neuroses about mixing high calibre cultural thinking